News media guidelines and policies

 Finding campus news and information

-Reporters and editors can contact the News Bureau to request information about UW-Eau Claire or to ask for help in identifying people you want to interview for specific stories.
+Reporters and editors can contact University Communications to request information about UW-Eau Claire or to ask for help in identifying people you want to interview for specific stories.
 We’ll do our best to quickly track down possible sources and/or information to meet the media’s needs and deadlines.

 We regularly send news releases, public service announcements, tip sheets and media memos to local, regional and national media.
-If you are a member of the media and want to be added to our media distribution lists, contact the News Bureau.
+If you are a member of the media and want to be added to our media distribution lists, contact University Communications.
 We’ll be happy to get you what you need.

 We post all of our printed communications with the media (news releases, tip sheets, etc.) on our Web site.